scalar-labs/scalardb/docs/schema-loader.md

                         NetworkTopologyStrategy (supported in Cassandra)
       --ru=<ru>       Base resource unit (supported in DynamoDB, Cosmos DB) --upgrade       Upgrades the ScalarDB environment to support the latest version of the ScalarDB API.
-Typically, you will need, as indicated on the release notes, to run this command after updating the ScalarDB version of your application environment.
+Typically, as indicated in the release notes, you will need to run this command after updating the ScalarDB version that your application environment uses.

 ```